-- Voices for UHC: UHC2030 brings together diverse voices to influence national and international commitments.
-We coordinate and promote national and international advocacy, build consensus around priority messages and campaigns, and help people demand more of governments, in a more joined-up way, on health. - Working better together for UHC: National and international efforts to strengthen health systems and accelerate UHC progress need to be less fragmented and more coherent and effective.
-UHC2030 offers multi-stakeholder approaches to clarify roles, identify common principles, and develop or strengthen guidance and tools for collaboration, promoting joint working that helps countries to address key health systems bottlenecks.
-These "bottlenecks" include specific issues (such as ensuring sustainable coverage during transitions away from external financing), contexts (such as fragile and conflict-affected settings) and refocusing attention on effective behaviours for international health cooperation. - Knowledge and networks for UHC: Efforts towards UHC can be enhanced by sharing relevant knowledge, lessons and experience, including across the "UHC family" of international partnerships and initiatives.
-UHC2030 provides a platform to curate relevant evidence and learning, promote more joined-up approaches across different health systems networks, and connect countries with support that best meets their needs.
+• Voices for UHC: UHC2030 brings together diverse voices to influence national and international commitments.
+We coordinate and promote national and international advocacy, build consensus around priority messages and campaigns, and help people demand more of governments, in a more systems and accelerate UHC progress need to be less fragmented and more coherent and effective. countries to address key health systems bottlenecks.
+These "bottlenecks" include specific issues (such as ensuring sustainable coverage during transitions away from external financing), contexts (such as fragile and conflict-affected settings) and refocusing attention on effective behaviours for

-SNAPSHOT
+• Knowledge and networks for UHC: Efforts towards UHC can be enhanced by sharing relevant knowledge, lessons and experience, including across the "UHC family" of international partnerships and initiatives.
+UHC2030 provides a platform to curate relevant evidence and learning, promote more joined-up approaches across different health systems networks, and connect countries with support

-of UHC2030 in 2019
+SNAPSHOT of UHC2030 in 2019